 Use appropriate cache size: The cache size should be large enough to store frequently accessed data but not so large that it consumes excessive system resources.
 In Timescale, you can configure shared_buffers to determine the amount of memory dedicated to the cache.

 Monitor and adjust: Regularly monitor your cache's hit ratio (the percentage of total requests served by the cache).
 A low hit ratio may indicate that your cache size is too small or that the wrong data is being cached.
 Adjust your caching strategy based on these insights.

 The Future Is Cloud-First

 I guess I am old in a way.
-But going through these experiences helped me understand the great value of Timescale Cloud.
-When I work with customers, I no longer need to freeze in a data center helping a customer install yet another rack-mounted piece of hardware.
-Timescale Cloud customers no longer need to buy hardware that essentially becomes obsolete the day it is bought and installed.
+But going through these experiences helped me understand the great value of Timescale.
+When I work with customers, I no longer need to freeze in a data center, helping a customer install yet another rack-mounted piece of hardware.
+Timescale customers no longer need to buy hardware that essentially becomes obsolete the day it is bought and installed.

 Long gone are the days of waiting for new hardware to increase the capacity of a system since virtualization allows for dynamic resource allocation.
 And can I say how much I don’t miss keeping up on O/S and security patches?

-Many times we simply forget all that goes into providing a twenty-four-seven database platform.
-My hope is Timescale Cloud customers occasionally take a moment to think about our technology journey and appreciate that they can concentrate on their applications and don’t need to worry about how Timescale Cloud has learned from the past to provide a database platform for the future.
+We often forget all that goes into providing a twenty-four-seven database platform.
+My hope is Timescale customers occasionally take a moment to think about our technology journey and appreciate that they can concentrate on their applications and don’t need to worry about how Timescale has learned from the past to provide a database platform for the future.

-Embark on this journey and start prioritizing your applications: sign up for Timescale Cloud.
+And, if you are starting to understand the appeal of managed databases, embark on this journey and start prioritizing your applications: sign up for Timescale.
 It is free for 30 days, no credit card required.